pgodsalve/Dr-Chris-Godsalve/README.md

 Dad was kind and gentle in nature and had a huge belief in the potential of others, he assumed intellect equal to his own of anyone he spoke to.
 He was a patient and passionate teacher and had time for everyone, from teaching PhD physics, to teaching maths and chess to friends in the local pub, to possibly the most praiseworthy, teaching advanced algebra to a yawning and fidgeting teenage daughter.
 Many of his later projects included painstakingly writing and recording tutorials to enable others to learn and replicate his methods.

 As well as his affinity for the cosmos and physical and theoretical worlds, dad had many interests spanning punk rock, classical literature, philosophy, theology, art, politics and history.
-He had a fantastically good memory when it came to global historical events and could delve into and analyse the historic and geopolitical context in a way which brought them to life.
+He had a fantastically good memory when it came to global historical events and could delve into and analyse the historic and geopolitical context.
 Many will remember my Dad’s wicked, dark and absurdist sense of humour.
-He was sharp in wit, enjoyed obscure references to film and literature and had many running in-jokes with close friends and family.
+He was sharp in wit, enjoyed obscure references to film and literature and had many running jokes with close friends and family.

 I owe much of my taste in music to my dad’s genre spanning catalogue and can credit him for introducing me to Herodotus Histories, Icelandic Sagas, the Dadaist and Surrealist art movements and much more.
 Some of my fondest memories of dad are him reading to me as a child, something he did devotedly from Beatrix Potter, C.S.
 Lewis, Tolkien to later, Mark Twain and the adventures of Tom Sawyer, always with voices and accents to bring the stories to life.

 Early memories of observing the night sky with binoculars, constructing home made pinhole eclipse projectors and listening to and identifying birdsong with dad sparked my interest in science and the natural world.
-Some of his abstract paintings inspired my own art and hang in my home today.
-My dad meant the world to me and shaped me enormously, he was an inspiration, a limitless source of fascinating conversation and a wonderful support.
+My dad meant the world to me and shaped me enormously, he was an inspiration, a limitless source of fun and playfulness, fascinating conversation and a wonderful support.
 I love him dearly and will miss him very much indeed.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746475982/in/dateposted-public/" title="Chris &amp; Philippa1"><img src="https://live.staticflickr.com/65535/49746475982_45c0dc1185_n.jpg" width="240" height="320" alt="Chris &amp; Philippa1"></a>